Thermodynamic uncertainty relation for generalized time-reversal observables: Introduction

-In this paper, we derive a TUR for the class of observables that do not necessarily exhibit the exact antisymmetry under time reversal.
-The new class of observables is defined with a minimal parity requirement: \mbox{$\phi(\Gamma^\dagger)\phi(\Gamma)\leq0$}, which we call generalized time reversal.
-We achieve the above by finding the joint probability distribution that gives the minimum possible scaled variance, given a relaxed restriction on the property of the observable.
+In this paper, we derive a saturable TUR for the class of observables that do not necessarily exhibit the exact antisymmetry under time reversal.
+The new class of observables is defined with a minimal parity requirement: \mbox{$\phi(\Gamma^\dagger)\phi(\Gamma)\leq0$} [cf. Eq.~\eqref{a}], which we call \textit{generalized time reversal}.
+We derive our TUR by finding the joint probability distribution that gives the minimum possible scaled variance, given the relaxed restriction on the observable.
 This is in contrast to the formerly known TURs, which are valid only when a strong joint symmetry exists among concurrently measured observables.
-Another notable feature is that our derivation uses a concentration inequality.
-In the study of KURs, the concentration inequality known as the Petrov inequality \cite{PETROV20072703} has been used \cite{Hasegawa2024TCI}, whereas for TURs, the use of the Cantelli concentration inequality appears to be new.
+Notably, the derived bound turns out to be saturable and thus sharp.
+Moreover, our derivation uses a concentration inequality.
+In the study of KURs, the concentration inequality known as the Petrov inequality \cite{PETROV20072703} has been used \cite{Hasegawa2024TCI}, whereas for TURs, the use of Cantelli's inequality and the Vysochanskij--Petunin inequality appears to be new.

 We apply our TUR to a three-level quantum thermal machine \cite{Scovil1959,GevaKosloff1994,BoukobzaTannor2006,Alicki1979} autonomously absorbing heat from the environment.
 It is shown that this one-way heat transfer is captured within the class of generalized time-reversal, with its precision bounded by the derived TUR.
-For comparison, we consider the standard heat current and apply three existing TURs.
-The result shows that previously known TURs are violated by one-sided quantities, whereas our bound remains valid both for current-type observables and for the generalized observables.
+We also show that our framework extends to other statistical inequalities and to the corresponding observables carrying additional distributional information.
+This, in turn, allows us to derive a stronger TUR, and we test it in a diffusion-channel model.
+The result shows that existing TURs are violated by the generalized observables, whereas our bound remains valid.
 Most notably, our bound stays finite and does not diverge in the near-equilibrium limit where the mean entropy production approaches zero.
-This is to be contrasted with conventional TURs, which can lose their physical interpretability in that regime \cite{barato2015thermodynamic,gingrich2016dissipation,horowitz2020thermodynamic}.
-In other words, our TUR provides a practical limit on the achievable precision of observables that the existing bounds have been unable to capture.
+This contrasts with conventional TURs, which can lose their physical interpretability in that regime \cite{barato2015thermodynamic,gingrich2016dissipation,horowitz2020thermodynamic}.
+In other words, our TUR provides a practical limit on the achievable precision of observables that existing bounds have been unable to capture.